Woori Financial Group Inc. research snapshot

 Munger risk inversion

-The thesis can fail if property or household-credit stress drives provisions higher, rates compress margins, insurance acquisitions dilute returns, capital needs limit distributions, governance discount persists, or KRW weakness reduces ADR returns for dollar investors.
+The thesis can fail if property or household-credit stress drives provisions higher, the rising-rate cycle lifts credit costs, insurance acquisitions dilute returns, capital needs limit distributions, governance discount persists, or KRW weakness reduces ADR returns for dollar investors.

 Management

 Jong-Yong Yim brings public-policy and financial-sector experience to the chairman and CEO role.
-Management is broadening the portfolio through insurance and securities, but capital allocation should be judged by post-acquisition returns, CET1 protection, and minority-shareholder outcomes rather than strategy alone.
+Management is executing a value-up program of record buybacks, non-taxable dividends, and insurance integration, but capital allocation should still be judged by post-acquisition returns, CET1 protection, and minority-shareholder outcomes.

 Industry trend